Sharp Entropy Bounds for Plane Curves and Dynamics of the Curve Shortening Flow: Properties of Entropy

 Consequently, Since the entropy $\lambda(\Gamma_i)$ is achieved in $K$ for all $i>N$, it follows immediately that Now taking the limit $i\to \infty$ gives the desired result. \end{proof}

 \paragraph{} The following corollary will be central to our construction of a generic CSF.
-The previous corollary shows that the entropy is continuous {\it at} a closed plane shrinker.
-However, for the construction of the piecewise CSF in Theorem \bref{thm:PCSF}{B}, we also need the entropy to be continuous {\it near} a closed plane shrinker.
-The following corollary ensures that the latter condition is satisfied.
+The previous corollary shows that the entropy is continuous {\it at} a closed plane shrinker in the space of immersed curves.
+However, for the construction of the piecewise CSF in Theorem \bref{thm:PCSF}{B}, we also need the entropy to be continuous {\it near} a closed plane shrinker in the space of immersed curves.
+The following corollary ensures that the latter statement is satisfied.